mummetutoring/mummetutoring.github.io/about.markdown

 We hold our tutoring sessions in public libraries.
 Our sessions last between 1-3 hours, and we charge $30 an hour for our tutoring.

-Our team currently consists of Hope and Ashlyn Mumme.
+Our team currently consists of Hope Mumme and Ashlyn Mumme.

 ![hmumme_img](HMumme.jpg)